LeetLLM

 Continue to Dimensionality Reduction for Embeddings

 You can now connect supervision data, serialized prompts, and evaluated assistant behavior.
-The applied phase begins by examining how high-dimensional representations are compressed and visualized, which prepares you to inspect retrieval and ranking systems rather than treating embeddings as a black box.
+The applied phase begins by examining how high-dimensional representations are compressed and visualized, which prepares you to inspect retrieval and ranking systems instead of accepting <span data-glossary="embedding">embedding</span> outputs without measurement.

 PreviousLLM Benchmarks & Limitations